 The goal for the new unified Textile Exchange standard will be to drive the increased adoption of best practices in fiber and material production and sourcing that lead to positive impacts in line with our Climate+ goal, specifically reduce GHG emissions, improve soil health and biodiversity, and improve water quality and availability.

 Standards are a crucial tool to drive adoption of preferred fibers and materials and as such, there is the opportunity to use our standards as a driver towards our Climate+ goals.
-The new Standard will allow Textile Exchange to track progress more efficiently and effectively, while also adding more value into our existing certification system.
+The unified Standard will allow Textile Exchange to track progress more efficiently and effectively, while also adding more value into our existing certification system.
 The new standard would include a comprehensive set of criteria for the materials most commonly used in that textile supply chain including cotton, synthetics, wool, down, and others.

 There are some existing standards that address specific fibers or materials, but none that offer a comprehensive approach to material sourcing in line with Climate targets.
 In order to ensure the new standards system does not cause duplication of efforts, we are exploring an approach that would recognize initiatives in line with the outcomes identified in our standard.